-The investment objective of each Fund is to track the investment results of its respective Index.
-Each Index measures the performance of BBB fixed-rate, taxable U.S. dollar denominated bonds issued by U.S. and non-U.S. industrial, utility and financial issuers (also referred to herein as "corporate issuers," and as determined by the Index Provider) with varying lengths of remaining maturities.
-Each Fund's investment objective and Index may be changed without shareholder approval.
+The investment objective of each Fund is to track the investment results of its Index.
+Each Index is composed of U.S. dollar-denominated, high yield corporate bonds of a particular credit quality rating.
+Each Fund's investment objective and the Index may be changed without shareholder approval.